 Read more about how to get married at NYC City Hall Marriage Bureaus here.

 Central Park offers many unique locations for elopements or micro weddings.

 There is the Ladies Pavilion, Bethesda Terrace, Bow Bridge, Wagner Cove, Dene Summer House, Cop Cot, The Conservancy Gardens and more.
 I’ve complied a list of my favorite locations here.

-You do not need a permit to marry with fewer than 25 people in the park.
+You do not need a permit to marry with fewer than 20 people in the park.
 You can literally marry anywhere!
 Get a permit for popular locations to avoid being asked to leave.
 Note: Clients have told me they aren't accepting permits for 2021 at the moment.
 Check back in November.

 To marry anywhere other than the marriage bureaus, you'll need an officiant to marry you.
 They can conduct a short and sweet ceremony to something more elaborate or religious.
 You can also have a friend or family member get ordained.